kelvin-ndoma/my-challenges-repository/README.md

 CONCLUSION

-By solving the 3 challenges you are practising to implement javaScript to finding solutions to daily problems. using call back functions and alterating through functio
+By solving the 3 challenges you are practising to implement javaScript to finding solutions to daily problems. using call back functions and alterating through functions.